The digital marketing mistakes that quietly kill growth.

 How much should I spend on digital marketing?

 Most growing businesses spend 7 to 12 percent of revenue on marketing.
 Early-stage businesses acquiring first customers often spend 15 to 20 percent until they find what works.
-The more important number is cost per customer — if that is lower than customer value, spend level is secondary.
+The more important number is cost per customer.
+If that is lower than customer value, spend level is secondary.

 How long should I give a marketing channel before deciding it does not work?